-As described in Section 3.6.1, wetland identification for the purpose of TVA's transmission ROW vegetation management program is conducted utilizing NWI data and supplemented with an O-SAR review that incorporates higher quality imagery and overlays indicative of wetland presence.
+As described in Section 3.6.1, wetland identification for TVA's vegetation management program is conducted utilizing NWI data and supplemented with an O-SAR review that incorporates higher quality imagery and overlays indicative of wetland presence.
 The use of office-level materials for wetland identification runs the inherent risk of inaccuracies (Tiner 1997); therefore, limitations of this data must be considered.
-For example, there may be wetlands present for which no mapped evidence or other data currently exists and are, therefore, undetectable via office-level review.
-The presence or absence of these wetland resources could only be verified through field surveys to accurately determine the extent and condition.
-Wetland delineations are not performed for the purpose of planning transmission ROW vegetation maintenance activities; however, some ground surveyed wetland boundaries may be referenced in the O-SAR dataset.
-Because most of the wetland areas have only been identified through desktop resources, potential impacts due to transmission ROW vegetation maintenance activities may occur at wetlands not previously identified.
+For example, there may be wetlands present for which no mapped evidence or other data currently exists and are. therefore, undetectable via office-level review.
+The presence or absence of wetlands could only be verified through field surveys to accurately determine the extent and condition.
+Wetland delineations are not performed for the purpose of planning ROW vegetation management; however, some ground surveyed wetland boundaries may be referenced in the O-SAR dataset.
+Because most of the wetland areas have only been identified through desktop resources, potential impacts due to ROW vegetation management activities may occur at wetlands not previously identified.
 Therefore, to ensure compliance with wetland regulations, wetland O-SAR data is only applicable to vegetation management activities occurring within the routinely cleared (three-year cycle) ROW corridor and associated access road work resulting in less than 0.1 acre of permanent disturbance.